G-Fano threefolds, I: Generalities on del Pezzo threefolds

 The del Pezzo threefolds with $\dd(X)=1$ and $\dd(X)=2$ have their names: \textit{double Veronese cone} and \textit{quartic double solid}, respectively.

 \begin{scase}{\bf Remark.} Let $X$ be a del Pezzo threefold of degree $1$ (resp. $2$).
-Then there is a finite of degree $2$ morphism $\varphi: X\to \PP(1^{3},2)$ (resp. $\varphi: X\to \PP^3$).
+Then there is a double cover $\varphi: X\to \PP(1^{3},2)$ (resp. $\varphi: X\to \PP^3$).
 The corresponding natural Galois involution $X\to X$ is called \textit{Bertini} (resp. \textit{Geiser}) involution.
 Therefore, any del Pezzo threefold $X$ with $\dd(X)\le 2$ is a $G$-del Pezzo (in the geometric sense). \end{scase}